A Fefferman-Stein inequality for the Carleson operator: Bounds for the maximal operator

 for all non-negative functions $f$ and any weights $u$, $w$. \end{enumerate} \end{theorem} A classical result from Coifman and Rochberg \cite{CR} asserts that for any locally integrable function $w$ such that $Mw(x)<\infty$ a.e. and $0<\delta<1$, the function $(Mw)^{\delta}(x)$ is an $A_1$ weight with constant independent of $w$.
 More precisely,

 for almost all $x \in \R^n$.
-As Pérez \cite{Pe94} remarks, this result still holds when one replaces the Hardy-Littlewood maximal function by the maximal operator $M_A$. \begin{proposition}[\cite{CUMP}, Proposition 5.32] Let $A$ be a Young function.
-If $0<\delta<1$, then $(M_Aw)^{\delta} \in A_1$ with $A_1$ constant independent of $w$.
+As Pérez remarks in \cite{Pe94}, the function $(M_Aw)^\delta$ still continues to be an $A_1$ weight for any Young function $A$.
+Proceeding as Coifman and Rochberg, one may indeed see that the $A_1$ constant is independent of the Young function $A$; we leave the proof to the interested reader. \begin{proposition} Let $A$ be a Young function.
+If $0<\delta<1$, then $(M_Aw)^{\delta}$ is an $A_1$ weight with $A_1$ constant independent of $w$.
 In particular,

 for almost all $x \in \R^n$. \end{proposition}